corval-sudo/WEAPON-BALL/NEXT.md

 - A suite of different games, like miniclips, monetized for designers, ad-revenue

 Short to do:
-- turn balls into pngs
+- turn balls into pngs and add interface to easily adjust
+- need to build custom arena architecture